Beauty Products, Ugly Ingredients

 - Nano Zinc Oxide, Nano Titanium Dioxide – These beauty ingredients are safe but when in spray-on or powder form, we display a warning to avoid breathing them.
 (Really, the only thing you should ever breathe is air ;-) .)

 - Phenoxyethanol – The jury is out on this common beauty product preservative.
-Accordingly the European Union and Japan have placed a limit on allowed concentration of <.4%.
+Accordingly the European Union and Japan have placed a limit on allowed concentration of nor more than 1%.
 We accept products made to the EU or Japanese requirement.